 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-When you send an international money transfer, your loved one will never receive the full amount that you send – from fees to the exchange rate, your transfer will incur losses along the way (and your service provider will profit).
+When you send an international money transfer, your loved one will never receive the full amount that you send – from fees to the exchange rate, your transfer will incur l1osses along the way (and your service provider will profit).
 Depending on the method you choose to transfer, the amount your recipient could receive can vary.